lolcat-max/Quantum/readme.md

 ## Using Temperature for Coherence Control

 - Use cooling/heating elements to adjust coherence time and ionic mobility in RTIL.
-- Monitor how charge signals vary with temperature to study decoherence and thermal effects.
+- Monitor how charge signals vary with temperature to study anticipation of decoherence from thermal effects.

 ***